 Q: Why are some people with womb cancer having scans but I’ve been told I don’t need one?

 A: If you have been told you don’t need a scan, it can be frustrating if you are talking to someone else with womb cancer (for example on an online forum) and you hear that they are going to have one.
-Please try and not focus too much on this.
-The reason you aren’t having a scan is because resources at your hospital are currently limited, or your cancer is at an earlier stage/grade, but your medical team will only make this decision if it is safe for you.
+Please try and not focus too much on this, your cancer is at an earlier stage/grade, but your medical team will only make this decision if it is safe for you.

 An example of a scan not being needed: If you have a ‘short history’ e.g. post-menopausal bleeding for two weeks and the microscope shows that your cancer cells are ‘low grade’.
 This is enough to suggest that your cancer is at a very early stage, and a scan is unlikely to give any extra information.

 An example of a scan potentially being needed: If you are a younger woman in your 20s or 30s and have been experiencing heavy bleeding for two years.
 This is a less ‘typical’ picture of womb cancer, and would need to be investigated further before any treatment is decided on.

 Q: I have been diagnosed with an early womb cancer.
 What happens now?